juliangdz/Human-Deetction-with-Bounding-Box-/README.md

 # Human-Deetction-with-Bounding-Box-
 Human Detection using Pytorch

+Initial for testing:
 I have Used the Pytorch with YOLO repository from https://github.com/ayooshkathuria/pytorch-yolo-v3 to generate the Boinding bOx around the Human.
+This link did not help me save the video with the bounding box so i had to imrovise.

+> Working on the new way

 > Requirements: